Fabaderheld/PowerShell-Workshop/PowerShell Basics/readme.md

 Get-InstalledModule Lists installed Modules (not currently loaded!)
 Get-Module Lists currently loaded modules
 ## Highlights
-Import / Export Objects
+- Import / Export Objects\
+All object in PowerShell can be exported and imported again in a deserialzied state

-Credential Objects
+- Credential Objects\
+PowerShell provides credential objects for securely handle secrets

-Built-in Debugging
+- Built-in Debugging\
+There is full debugging(e.g. breakpoint, stepping through) available in PowerShell

-Execution Policies
+- Execution Policies\
-Highlights
+Prevention of accidental execution

-Out-GridView
+- Out-GridView
-Splatting
+- Splatting\
+Parameter can be passed a hashtable improving readabilty in scripts (don't use ``` ` ``` !)
-Foreach –Parallel
+- Foreach –Parallel\
+Since PowerShell 7 parallel execution of piped inputs can be performed, racecondtion aware datatypes are available as well
-PowerShell Remoting
+- PowerShell Remoting\
+Execute commands on remote host interactivly or unattended
-Logging / Auditing
+- Logging / Auditing\
+PowerShell provides logging and auditing features out of the box
 ## Features from other Shells
 History / Search
 Profile